Oregon Child Support Laws: Guidelines and Calculations

 - By Mail: Complete the Child Support Application (CSF 03 0574) and mail it to your local office

-- In Person: Visit a child support office in your area
+- In Person: Visit a Division of Child Support office in your area

 For assistance, call 800-850-0228 or email childsupportcustomerservice@doj.state.or.us.

-Under Oregon law, when a child is born to a married couple, the law presumes the husband is the father.
-This presumption also applies when a child is born within 300 days after a divorce, legal separation, annulment, or the death of the spouse.
+Under Oregon law, when a child is born to a married couple, the law presumes the spouse is the child's parent.
+This presumption also applies when a child is born within 300 days after a divorce, legal separation, annulment, or the death of a spouse (ORS 109.070).

-For unmarried parents, paternity can be established through:
+For unmarried parents, parentage can be established through:

 - Notarized Acknowledgment: Parents can sign the notarized version at any time for a $35 fee.

-- Grants the father the right to seek visitation or custody of the child
+- Grants the non-custodial parent the right to seek visitation or custody

 - Establishes the child's inheritance rights